kian-g/LearningCSharp/README.md

-First C# project to learn the language.
+My first C# project to learn the language.